The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The traditional certificate of deposit is far from being the only CD product available to savers.
 Financial institutions offer a variety of CDs, giving savers more flexibility to manage their money when economic winds change.
-With interest rates creeping higher, it might be a good time to explore your investment options and consider the many varieties of CDs.
+Since rates have risen significantly over the past year, it might be a good time to explore your investment options and consider the many varieties of CDs.

 What is a CD?

 A CD is a deposit account that generally pays a fixed interest rate over a set amount of time, or term.

 Depending on the term and the bank, CDs may pay more interest than the average savings account or money market account.
 And CDs are insured up to $250,000 if taken out at a federally insured bank or credit union by an individual.